remmmi/WooCommerce-Cart-REST-API/readme.txt

 = Who should use CoCart? =

-Pretty much everyone, who wants a faster ecommerce store to improve their business.
+Pretty much everyone, who wants a faster eCommerce store to improve their business.
 WooCommerce runs multiple requests for multiple steps.
 We avoid the hassle of needing multiple requests for these steps and process them all together.

-CoCart is perfect for ecommerce owners and developers who want to create an ecommerce app for mobile or a custom frontend shopping experience completely using the REST API.
+CoCart is perfect for eCommerce owners and developers who want to create an eCommerce app for mobile or a custom frontend shopping experience completely using the REST API.

 = Are there any limitations? =

 CoCart is designed with developers in mind allowing for complete control to customize or add support for a plugin to work with CoCart.
-CoCart does it's best to work out of the box but if there is a compatibility issue with a plugin that you would like to work with CoCart.
+CoCart does its best to work out of the box but if there is a compatibility issue with a plugin that you would like to work with CoCart.
 We would be happy to hear about it.

 = What is the source of truth? =